Hi, my name is Angela.

 I love art.
 I’m a frequent visitor at the Chicago Art Institute, a fervent admirer of Monet (who isn’t?), and a disciple of the orthodox icon tradition.

 I am passionate about friendships with refugees and peacemaking between Christians and Muslims.
-This year I’m traveling abroad, learning a new language and a navigating a new culture.
-I’m hoping my thoughts and experiences will help you consider how you can be an instrument of God’s peace wherever you find yourself.
+Last year I traveled abroad, learning a new language and a navigating a new culture.
+I hope my thoughts and experiences will help you consider how you can be an instrument of God’s peace wherever you find yourself.

 This blog is a collection of my musings and stories.